Singing in Bloom:

 For those who are travelling from out of town for this retreat, please note that we are not able to cover any costs incurred by participants for transportation or accommodations.
 As such, please organize your travel with this in mind.

-If the training is cancelled by the host, you will receive a full refund.
+If the retreat is cancelled by the hosts, you will receive a full refund.

 Words from past participants…